Gemesil/VortexUtilityCommands/README.md

 # What is it?
-Minecraft plugin coded by Ofek Buchnik that adds a bunch of useful commands
+Minecraft plugin coded by Ofek Buchnik that adds a bunch of useful commands.

 ## Commands
 #### /god